HughDen/OrdinalPatterns/README.md

 The notebooks with in the Test_notebooks folder run simulations and compare to the exact results we expect using the theorems of the paper.

 Right now, the project just contains code that a reader of the paper might expect.
-It is the code I used to explore some things during the research process.
+It's the code I used to explore some things during the research process.
 There is currently no class hierarchy.
 It's all just functions.
 Any suggestions or comments (Hugh.Denoncourt@Colorado.edu) are welcome.